Crypto-Dominic/huddle/README.md

-# huddle
+# Huddle Landing Page
-A landing page
+A simple landing page built with just HTML and CSS